Mark Hugo Lopez

-Mark Hugo Lopez (born April 16, 1967) is Director of Hispanic Research at the Pew Research Center.
+Mark Hugo Lopez (born April 16, 1967) is Director of Race and Ethnicity Research at the Pew Research Center.
 Lopez has authored and co-authored numerous reports on the attitudes and opinions of Hispanics, education, migration and immigration, identity, and civic engagement and voter participation.
-Lopez also coordinates the Center's National Survey of Latinos.
+Lopez also coordinates the center's National Survey of Latinos.

-Prior to joining the Pew, he was the Research Director of the Center for Information and Research on Civic Learning and Engagement (CIRCLE) as well as a Research Assistant Professor at the School of Public Policy at the University of Maryland.
-Lopez is also a founding member and former President of the American Society of Hispanic Economists as well as a former member of the American Economic Association's Committee on the Status of Minority Groups in the Economics Profession.
+Prior to joining the Pew, he was the research director of the Center for Information and Research on Civic Learning and Engagement (CIRCLE) as well as a research assistant professor at the School of Public Policy at the University of Maryland.
+Lopez is also a founding member and former president of the American Society of Hispanic Economists as well as a former member of the American Economic Association's Committee on the Status of Minority Groups in the Economics Profession.

 Biography

 Lopez is from Los Angeles.
 He was born in a Mexican American family based in California for more than a century.
-He earned his bachelor's degree from the University of California, Berkeley, and his Ph.D. degree in Economics in 1996 from Princeton University, where his thesis advisors included David Card.
+He earned his bachelor's degree from the University of California, Berkeley, and his Ph.D. degree in economics in 1996 from Princeton University, where his thesis advisors included David Card.